Perioral Dermatitis - NIMO SKIN

 Is perioral dermatitis contagious?

 No, perioral dermatitis is not contagious and cannot be transmitted from person to person.
-The condition arises internally — as a reaction to triggers in your skin, your skincare products, or your hormone balance.
-You can safely interact with others without risk of infection.
+The condition arises internally — as a reaction to triggers in your skin, your skincare products, or your hormonal balance.
+You can safely be around others without risk of infection.

 What is the difference between perioral dermatitis and rosacea?